Genocs/genocs-library-docs/content/en/blazor-webassembly-boilerplate/ui-overview/fundamentals/index.md

 ## Theme Manager

-genocs library's Blazor WebAssembly Boilerplate comes with a built-in theme manager that helps you customize various UI aspects right from primary colors to the radius of the containers with ease.
+Genocs Library's Blazor WebAssembly Boilerplate comes with a built-in theme manager that helps you customize various UI aspects right from primary colors to the radius of the containers with ease.
 You can view the Theme Manager component by clicking on the Paint Icon that you would see on every page of the boilerplate.

 Note that each of the configuration changes you make get stored to your browser's localstorage.